Cirkit Designer Logo

 How to Use the LM25965 in a Circuit

-1. Input Voltage: Ensure the input voltage is within the range of 4.5V to 40V.
+1. Input Voltage: Ensure the input voltage (VIN) is within the range of 4.5V to 40V.

 2. Output Voltage Adjustment: Use a resistor divider network connected to the FB pin to set the desired output voltage.
 The output voltage can be calculated using the formula: [ V_{OUT} = V_{REF} \times \left(1 + \frac{R1}{R2}\right) ] where ( V_{REF} ) is typically 1.2V.

-4. Inductor Selection: Choose an inductor with a current rating higher than the maximum output current and an appropriate inductance value to ensure stable operation.
+4. Inductor Selection: Choose an inductor with a suitable current rating and inductance value to ensure efficient operation.

-5. Enable Pin: Connect the ON/OFF pin to ground to enable the regulator.
-Leave it floating or apply a high signal to disable it.
+5. Enable Pin: Connect the ON/OFF pin to VIN (or a logic high signal) to enable the regulator.
+Pull it to GND to disable it.

 Example Circuit

-Below is a basic circuit diagram for using the LM25965 to step down 12V to 5V:
+Below is a basic circuit diagram for using the LM25965:

 | | | |